azulay7/printer-job-manager/README.md

 # printer-jobs-management

-Printer Jobs App using Angular4, Expressjs, Socket.io and MongoDB
+Printer Jobs App build on a Stack of Angular4 + Bootstrap, Expressjs, Socket.io and MongoDB

 # Pre-reqs
 To build and run this app locally you will need a few things: